PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 from 758 to 663 lines.
 No model conversion, corpus run, or inference was performed.

+Simple-alias layout handling now lives in one indexed policy helper.
+The rank-three reshape and channel-last PReLU/permuted-Conv boundary forms retain their exact guards and optional static-shape alignment; aliases not rewritten continue to propagate CF/NHWC evidence.
+All permuted-Conv decoder call sites now belong to the policy owner, allowing its unused exporter import to be removed and guarded.
+Synthetic reshape, Conv, and propagation fixtures plus both ownership gates pass 3 tests.
+Scoped Ruff, syntax validation, and `git diff --check` pass.
+The orchestrator shrank from 663 to 542 lines.
+No model conversion, corpus run, or inference was performed.

 Conv2D/depthwise/transpose-Conv2D and Conv3D filter physicalization now lives in the Torch-free layout owner and enumerates only those op families through the normalizer's shared graph index.
 Shared weight buffers retain the one-